quarrel/broken-flag-emojis-win11-twemoji/README.md

 ## Contributing

-If you have another open-source emoji font you would like to see included, please [open an issue](https://github.com/quarrel/ColourFlagEmojis/issues/new) and I'll consider adding it.
+If you have another emoji font you would like to see included, please [open an issue](https://github.com/quarrel/ColourFlagEmojis/issues/new) and I'll consider adding it.

 --Q